medmunds/puzzles-web/help/features.md

   To right-drag, keep the first finger down and move it after lifting the other finger.

+* **::mouse-left-button|left-click::/::mouse-right-button|right-click:: toggle.**
+  You can show a button below the puzzle that lets you change whether tapping on the puzzle means left-click or right-click.
+The mouse button toggle starts out hidden; turn it on in the
+  <command-link command="settings:mouse">preferences</command-link>.

+  (This also works with a single-button mouse or touch pad, and to swap the left and right buttons on any mouse when clicking on the puzzle.)

+Tapping multiple times is always available (for puzzles that support it).
-You can disable the latter two options in the
+The other options can be configured in the
 <command-link command="settings:mouse">preferences</command-link>,
-and also adjust the detection time and audio feedback.
+where you can also adjust the detection time and audio feedback.

 ## Right drag with a mouse {#right-drag}